EPCCed/dirac-docs/docs/tursa-user-guide/sw-environment.md

 compatibility with old data.
 This can be achieved most easily by using `module swap oldmodule newmodule`.

-Suppose you have loaded version 4.1.1 of `openmpi`, the following command will change to version 4.1.1-cuda11.4.1:
+Suppose you have loaded version `4.1.5-gcc9-cuda12` of `openmpi`, the following command will change to version `4.1.5-gcc12-cuda12`:

 ```
-[dc-user1@tursa-login1 ~]$ module swap openmpi openmpi/4.1.1-cuda11.4.1
+[dc-user1@tursa-login1 ~]$ module swap openmpi openmpi/4.1.5-gcc12-cuda12

-        UCX 1.12.0 compiled with cuda 11.4.1 loaded

-        OpenMPI 4.1.1 with cuda-11.4.1 and UCX 1.12.0  loaded

 ```

 You did not need to specify the version of the loaded module in your